OndrejHome/ansible.ha-cluster-pacemaker/README.md

     allow_cluster_expansion: false
     ```

   - Cluster network interface.
-If specified the role will map hosts to IPv4 addresses from this interface.
+If specified the role will map hosts to primary IPv4 address from this interface.
-    By default the IPv4 addresses from `ansible_default_ipv4` are used.
-For exmaple to use IPv4 addresses
+    By default the IPv4 address from `ansible_default_ipv4` or first IPv4 from `ansible_all_ipv4_addresses`is used.
-    from interface `ens8` use `cluster_net_iface: 'ens8'`.
+    For exmaple to use primary IPv4 address from interface `ens8` use `cluster_net_iface: 'ens8'`.
     Interface must exists on all cluster nodes.
     ```
     cluster_net_iface: ''
     ```